siruguri/flashcard/README.md

 ## Views

 The default application layout expects the `flash` hash to have two keys: `:alert` and `:notice`, that use Bootstrap built-in classnames for styling.

+### Styling

+You might want to note the classes in `assets/stylesheets/custom.scss` and that there is a `variables.scss` file too in that folder.
+There are some common use cases in the former, like floats, text aligned in the center, and so on, that are mapped to semantically clear selector class names.

 ## Testing